Divorce and Separation

 You can get a divorce based on having lived apart for a year if your spouse consents.
 If you have been separated for two years or more, then consent is not needed.
 Although it is possible to prepare your own divorce petition, it is sensible to seek legal advice.

 If there is no objection to the divorce from your spouse there will be no need for you to go to court.
 A judge will look at the paperwork and if they feel that you are entitled to a divorce, a decree nisi is granted.
 The divorce however does not become final until decree absolute has been applied for, which can be done 6 weeks after decree nisi has been granted.
+There is a court fee payable when you get divorced.

 If everything runs smoothly, a divorce, without any applications about money or children, can take as little as 4 – 6 months to complete.
 However, if your spouse objects to the divorce, or you cannot agree about the children or a financial settlement, then things can take much longer.